Meet the team

 We can also advise on the leaseholders’ Right of First Refusal, where the freeholder is offering to sell the freehold in the block to a third party.

-To help you get a full understanding of your options please contact a member of our experience Property team for afree initial no obligation discussion to ensure you get the best outcome, at the right cost.
+To help you get a full understanding of your options please contact one our of enfranchisement solicitors from our experienced Property team for a free initial no obligation discussion to ensure you get the best outcome, at the right cost.
 Please visit our Payment Options page for more details on costs.

 This is your right to purchase the freehold of your flat (or house).